-WHEREAS, Black History Month is celebrated every February as an homage to the achievements of African Americans, who have shaped American history - from Rev. Dr. Martin Luther King, Jr. and Fannie Lou Hamer to the first Black President and Vice-President of the United States of America; and
+WHEREAS, Black History Month is celebrated every February as an homage to the achievements of African Americans who have shaped American history - from Rev. Dr. Martin Luther King, Jr. and Fannie Lou Hamer to the first Black President and Vice-President of the United States of America; and

-WHEREAS, following Woodson's declaration of Negro History Week in 1926, he established a theme to focus the attention of the public, which was supported by the Association for the Study of African American Life and History (ASALH); and
+WHEREAS, following Woodson's declaration of Negro History Week in 1926, he established a theme to focus the attention of the public, which was supported by the ASALH; and